AI Coding Assistants Integration

 }Variable description:

-ANTHROPIC_BASE_URL– Base URL of our LLM API.ANTHROPIC_AUTH_TOKEN– Your API token obtained from https://chat.ai.e-infra.cz.ANTHROPIC_MODEL– Default model to use when running Claude Code.ANTHROPIC_DEFAULT_OPUS_MODEL– Default model to use when running Claude Code for reasoning and complex tasks.ANTHROPIC_DEFAULT_SONNET_MODEL– Default model to use when running Claude Code for reasoning and less complex tasks.ANTHROPIC_DEFAULT_HAIKU_MODEL– Default model to use for simple tasks.CLAUDE_CODE_DISABLE_NONESSENTIAL_TRAFFIC– Disables to send telemetry and various reporting (not used with non-anthropics API).
+ANTHROPIC_BASE_URL– Base URL of our LLM API.ANTHROPIC_AUTH_TOKEN– Your API key obtained from https://chat.ai.e-infra.cz.ANTHROPIC_MODEL– Default model to use when running Claude Code.ANTHROPIC_DEFAULT_OPUS_MODEL– Default model to use when running Claude Code for reasoning and complex tasks.ANTHROPIC_DEFAULT_SONNET_MODEL– Default model to use when running Claude Code for reasoning and moderately complex tasks.ANTHROPIC_DEFAULT_HAIKU_MODEL– Default model to use for simple tasks.CLAUDE_CODE_DISABLE_NONESSENTIAL_TRAFFIC– Disables sending telemetry and various reporting (not used with non-Anthropic APIs).

 Running Claude Code